Undergraduate

 Study Abroad in South Africa

 Immerse yourself in the culture of South Africa over winter break!
 Spend 10 days in Cape Town with other MU students exploring the history and ongoing legacies of racialized rule.
-Led by Dr. Merve Fejzula and Dr. Matthew Frierdich, you will examine the nexus between race and politics in the history of South Africa through seminars, guest lectures and tours.
+Led by Dr. Matthew Frierdich in Spring 2025, you will examine the nexus between race and politics in the history of South Africa through seminars, guest lectures and tours.
 Examples of places you’ll visit include:

 • Slave Lodge Museum